Colleges by Location

 In addition to its academic reputation, the University of Delaware offers a vibrant campus life.
 With over 300 student organizations, clubs, and groups, students can pursue various extracurricular activities and find like-minded individuals.
 The university also has NCAA Division I athletics teams, known as the Blue Hens, competing in a range of sports.
 The campus itself is picturesque, with historic buildings, an arboretum, and access to recreational facilities.
 All these aspects make the University of Delaware an attractive institution for students seeking a well-rounded and enriching college experience.

-Located in Newark, DE, University of Delaware is a public university.
-This school uses a 4-1-4 calendar.
-It has an acceptance rate of 63%.
-The freshman retention rate at University of Delaware is 90.11% and the six-year graduation rate is 81%.
+University of Delaware is a public university located in Newark, DE.
+This educational institution operates on a 4-1-4 calendar.
+It has an acceptance rate of 69%.
+The freshman retention rate at University of Delaware is 92% and the six-year graduation rate is 83%.

 Quick Facts